 However, as the decade wore on and the 1990s started, PCs gained the advantage.
-While some games ran on both Apple and Windows computers (and, before that, DOS-running PCs), many never arrived on either the Apple II or the Mac.
+While some games ran on both Apple and Windows computers (and, before that, PCs running on MS-DOS), many never arrived on either the Apple II or the Mac.

-Marathon sprinted off the starting line about 10 weeks after the PC launch of the acclaimed Doom II: Hell on Earth (which didn’t port to Macs until the following year).
+Marathon stood out as a noteworthy exception.
+The game sprinted off the starting line about 10 weeks after the PC launch of the acclaimed Doom II: Hell on Earth (which didn’t port to Macs until the following year).

 While today Doom is certainly the better remembered of the two franchises, Marathon encapsulated a lot of what seemed to make Macs different at the time.
-More cerebral than the balls-to-the-wall action of Doom, the game exhibited a slower, more atmospheric, pace.
-Its engaging science fiction storyline offered plenty of puzzles to solve.
+More cerebral than the balls-to-the-wall action of Doom, the game played out at a slower, more atmospheric, pace.
+Its engaging science-fiction storyline offered plenty of puzzles to solve.

 Puzzles and sci-fi storytelling

 Today, titles like The Last of Us have shown that game plots can be every bit as engaging as those told in other mediums.
-But two decades ago, storytelling mostly remained subordinate to action.
+But three decades ago, storytelling mostly remained subordinate to action in video games.
 And, at least in my experience, it didn’t usually extend far beyond an exposition-heavy, Star Wars-style crawl of text on games’ opening screens.

 Marathon was different.
 The plot was revealed to players gradually as they accessed different computer terminals throughout the game, hinting at a gameplay element that would later be used very successfully in Resident Evil.

-Mac users might secretly have preferred sawing monsters in half with a chainsaw.
+Mac owners might secretly have preferred sawing monsters in half with a chainsaw.
 But Marathon provided a different experience with its own merits.

 After its December 1994 release, Marathon became a critical and commercial success.
 It gave Mac gamers a title to be proud of.
 And it established Bungie as one of the biggest developers for the platform.
 After completing a trilogy of Marathon games, Bungie went on to develop the Halo franchise.
 (Those hit games reuse some of the ideas developed for Marathon.)